nn-dma/qms-pipeline-templates/README.md

    the changes didn't impact the newest cli functionality
 4. Point to new qms-pipelines templates in cli and bump the version as in this [guide](https://github.com/nn-dma/qms-pipeline-templates?tab=readme-ov-file#point-to-latest-qms-pipeline-templates-tag-and-publish-a-new-qms-cli)
+5. Thank the contributor(s) and inform them that their changes are availble at the latest tag